-Undergraduates taking three or fewer classes may use the selective withdrawal for all courses for a semester; see Selective Withdrawal for Undergraduates, above.
-Otherwise, students who need to withdraw from a semester beginning the 6th week may do so only for nonacademic reasons with the approval of the academic dean.
-Withdrawal forms are available at the Office of Academic Affairs.
-Students who stop attending all classes without the dean’s approval and without processing selective withdrawals, if eligible, will receive a grade of F in all courses.
+Students who want to withdraw from all courses for a semester after the end of the withdrawal period may do so only for nonacademic reasons with the approval of the academic dean.
+Undergraduates taking three or fewer classes may use the selective withdrawal for all courses for a semester without dean approval; see AP 1.5.1 Course Withdrawal for Undergraduates.
+Students who stop attending all classes without the dean's approval and without processing selective withdrawals, if eligible, will receive a grade of F in all courses.

 All withdrawals result in a notation of W on the student's transcript for the withdrawn course(s).
 While a W does not affect the GPA, withdrawn courses are counted as "attempted credit hours,".
 Course withdrawals are not included in the course repeat count (see AP.1.3.4 Repeating a Course).
 Once processed, a withdrawal cannot be rescinded.

 Course withdrawal will result in a recalculation of student time status based only on enrolled courses remaining after withdrawal.
 A reduction in time status could have a negative effect in such areas as Financial Aid, access to certain campus facilities, health insurance, Department of Veterans Affairs (VA) benefits, on-campus housing, and/or financial responsibility for withdrawn courses paid by a third party.